prasadpiyer/prasadpiyer.github.io/_projects/lumotive-lidars.md

 ### From research to roads

 We didn't just publish papers—we **built a product**.
 Lumotive's LC-metasurface LiDAR is rugged (no moving parts to break), low-power (milliwatts, not watts), and cost-effective (wafer-scale production).
 It's the beam-steering technology that will enable the next generation of autonomous vehicles, mobile robots, and immersive AR/VR experiences.

-> *A carousel with scanning videos and phased-array far-field profiles is coming soon.*

 ### Suggested reading
 * **Patent:** [Row/Column Addressable Metasurface for Beam Steering (US 11,487,183)](/patents/2022-08-01-liquid-crystal-metasurfaces-cross-bar)